AquaCal

 LO

-Display shows LO or LOW TEMP and unit will not start or cycles off quickly.
+The display shows LO or LOW TEMP, and the unit will not start or cycles off quickly.

 Low Ambient Air Temperature Lockout